 12 month lock-up on 60% of shares

-Pursuant to granted to Enronits 2002,.
-In addition, 666,666333,333 shares of convertible preferred stock do not convert into warrants for six months from closing, and an additional 333,333 shares of C convertible preferred stock do not convert into warrants until Enron has participated in at least two additional verticals (effectively, at least one year from closing and an additional $5.0MM investment).
+Pursuant to registration rights granted to Enron, Enron will only be able to register its shares during the 1st quarter of 2002, which practically makes them illiquid for a minimum of one year.
+In addition, 333,333 shares of convertible preferred stock do not convert into warrants for six months from closing, and an additional 333,333 shares of Series C convertible preferred stock do not convert into warrants until Enron has participated in at least two additional verticals (effectively, at least one year from closing and an additional $5.0MM investment).

 MILESTONES

-Compliance with the Exclusivity Agreement 333,333CStock six months after closing.
+Compliance with the Exclusivity Agreement which allows 333,333 shares of Series C Convertible Stock to convert into warrants six months after closing.

 Investment in two additional verticals in a one-year period which allows 333,333 shares of Series C Convertible Stock to convert into warrants (the shares convert if eSpeed has not presented additional verticals for Enron's consideration).